electron/electron/docs/tutorial/recent-documents.md

 # Recent Documents (Windows & macOS)

-Windows and macOS provide easy access to a list of recent documents opened by the application via JumpList or dock menu, respectively.
+Windows and macOS provide access to a list of recent documents opened by the application via JumpList or dock menu, respectively.

 __JumpList:__